orpheus/APF/README.md

 </Directory>
 ```

+5. add `Include /etc/apache2/other/*.conf ` to your `httpd.conf`.
+Change
+   the path to wherever your custom application configurations go

-5. Restart your apache server
+6. Restart your apache server

 ## Start App Locally With Flask